AaronPemberton/RPICoin-Tracker-App/README.md

 Packaged and signed apk can be installed.

-Visual Studios Solution also provide if you prefer to build the apk yourself.
+Visual Studios Solution also provided if you prefer to build the apk yourself.

 Android 5.0 and up.